Discrete (P)-closed Groups Acting On Trees: Introduction

 \subsection{Acknowledgements}

-Both authors owe thanks to Colin Reid for the project idea and helpful discussions.
+Both authors owe thanks to Colin Reid for the project idea and helpful discussions, and to an anonymous referee for inspiring Proposition~\ref{prop:type_locally_determined} and pointing out several inaccuracies.
 The second author acknowledges financial support and hospitality as part of the focus program "Actions of totally disconnected locally compact groups on discrete structures" held at Universität Münster, Germany, where some of this work was completed.
-Finally, the second author acknowledges financial support through the ARC DECRA Fellowship DE210100180.
+Financial support through the ARC DECRA Fellowship DE210100180 is also acknowledged.